Mootly/mp_errors/README.md

 ## Defaults

-The default namespace for this class is `mootly::mp_errors`.
+The default namespace for this class is `mpc`.

 The default location should be your vendor library.
 For inclusion with other MoosePlum stuff that would be `/_lib/mootly/mp_errors/`.